"This was the best financial gift I've ever given myself." A SeattleCoach client

-We meet for a complimentary thirty minutes to ask each other questions, to explore what you hope to accomplish in coaching, and to make sure we're a good match to work together.
+We meet for a complimentary twenty minutes to ask each other questions, to explore what you hope to accomplish in coaching, and to make sure we're a good match to work together.
 In preparation for this conversation, most potential clients first spend about an hour reviewing the new-client profile and agreement.
 At our complimentary meeting, we'll customize your costs, outcomes and pace.

 If green lights ensue for both of us, we schedule our first official coaching session--or if both of our schedules allow it, we move directly into it.
 I like to plan on an extra-long first official coaching session (about an hour and a quarter), during which we get a thorough overview of your goals and outcomes, and begin to forge our agreement for the coming months.